Find your perfect number plate using our search. Matches to names, numbers, initials... anything!

 If your vehicle already has a private registration you wish to keep, be sure to first retain it before assigning a new one else you may lose the rights to use it!

-Are you ready to assign the registration you own on a certificate to a vehicle?
-If your vehicle is unregistered and you will be, or have purchased it from a dealer, then the best way to proceed is to give the V750 to them.
+If your vehicle is unregistered and you have purchased it from a dealer, then the best way to proceed is to give the V750/V778 to them.
 They will usually handle everything for you.

-You, the purchaser, can apply to change your address by filling in section four and signing it at section eight.
-Then post the certificate to DVLA Personalised Registrations, DVLA, Swansea, SA99 1DS.
+'The purchaser' can apply to change the address on a V750/V778 by filling in the appropriate section and signing the certificate.
+The certificate can then be posted to DVLA Personalised Registrations, DVLA, Swansea, SA99 1DS.
 A faster alternative to post is to change the address online.

-You can add or change nominee details by filling in section two "nominee details".
-Use this facility if you want to assign the mark to a vehicle belonging to another keeper.
-You should copy the name from their V5C to avoid mistakes.
+You can also add/modify nominee details - this can be done to allow the assignment of the registration to a vehicle that belongs to another keeper.
+It's recommended that you copy the name from their V5C to avoid any mistakes.

 Note that DVLA will not change the purchaser's name.

 If you are ready to assign to the nominated keeper's vehicle, you can add or change the nominee name at the same time as assigning.
-You, as purchaser, must sign at section six to authorise the new nominee name.
+'The purchaser' must sign the certificate to authorise any new nominee name.

 You can apply for a refund of the assignment fee if you have not assigned the registration number to a vehicle within 10 years of the validity of the certificate.

-Complete section five and sign at section six.
+Complete the relevant section and sign the certificate.
 Only the purchaser can apply to receive the refund.
 The purchase price of the mark will not be refunded and the right to the private plate will be lost.